sajjadmurtaza/hello_go/README.md

 - `var` and short variable declaration (`:=`)
   - `var` Automatically initialized to their zero values

+  - Use `var` when you need zero-value initialization or package-level variables.
+  - Use `:=` when inside a function and you have an initial value.

   ```go
   var c, python, java bool
   var i int